StacklokLabs/bandit-action/README.md

 ## Features

-- :gear: Supports full custom Bandit configuration and profile.
+- :gear: Fully configurable with input parameters and support for config files.
 - :speech_balloon: Posts scan results as a comment on pull requests.

 ## Inputs